Austria

 Transport in the Salzkammergut

-For anyone staying in the region for a few days, make sure to grab your Winter Guest Card discussed above!
-Not only does it have awesome discounts and access to local attractions, but it gets you free transport within the main part of the region.
 Anytime the cable cars are running, you can hop on bus 542 or 543, show the driver your guest card or photo, and skip the payment!
-Since this is a Free Ski Bus, it is only in the areas around the Dachstein West Ski region, but that’s where most of the fun is anyways so plan accordingly!
+Since this is a Free Ski Bus, it is only in the areas around the Dachstein West Ski region, but that’s where most of the fun is anyway so plan accordingly!
 There is an extensive rail system within the Salzkammergut, mostly operated by OBB rail company.
 Tickets can be purchased on their website for a cheaper price than booking at the station.

 No matter where you’re looking to explore, the Salzburg Verkehr website will be your best tool to help plan the journey.
+Learn more about everything you need to know about transportation in Austria.

 The Salzkammergut is a lesser-known place in the world.
 Filled with picturesque alpine lakes, and surrounded by impressive mountains, it’s the quaint and elegant towns that made me fall in love.
 The region has a long-standing history as a cultural hub in Central Europe, with influence from every direction.